Robe of State: Examples

 A new Robe of State is often commissioned ahead of each coronation.
 They are traditionally in the same style, a waist-length ermine cape with a long crimson velvet train, lined with ermine and trimmed in gold lace.

 George III's Robe of State was made by Ede and Ravenscroft and was formed of 36 yd of red velvet and 116 yd of gold lace and was worn over a suit made from cloth of gold.
 The Robe was 104 cm wide and 471.5 cm long.

 The Robe of State for the coronation of Queen Victoria was made by John Hunter and cost £643 8s 9d.
 The robe was re-used by Elizabeth II for her first state opening of parliament, before she had her own robe made for her coronation.

 George V wore the Robe of State of his father, Edward VII, for his first state opening of parliament but a new Robe of State was made for his 1911 coronation.
 This was made by Wilkinsons of Maddox Street, London.

 The Robe of State of George VI was of crimson velvet, trimmed in ermine and with a border of gold lace.
 The robe was draped over the King's coffin at his lying in state.
 His grandson, Charles III, wore the same robe for his coronation.
 The velvet was conserved by the Royal School of Needlework, with the lining and gold lace conserved by Ede & Ravenscroft.
+King Charles wore a seemingly new Robe of State for the 2026 State Opening of Parliament.

-The Robe of State for the coronation of Elizabeth II was made by Ede & Ravenscroft with embroidery designed and made by the Royal School of Needlework.
+The Robe of State for the coronation of Elizabeth II was made by Ede & Ravenscroft with embroidery designed and madby the Royal School of Needlework.
 The ermine used came from Canada.
 The robe is of crimson velvet with a cape of ermine, with black fur tails.
 It is 18 ft 4.5 in in length and at the end of the train measures 4 ft in width.
 The entire train is lined with ermine and the outside has a border of ermine several inches thick.
 There is also a border of gold lace and several ermine tails.
 Elizabeth II's robe was used for the coronation of her daughter-in-law, Camilla, in 2023 after adjustments by Ede & Ravenscroft.